A person who was born male and is living as a man cannot get pregnant. However, some transgender men and nonbinary people can.

 Gender does not determine who can become pregnant.

-People who identify as men can, and do, become pregnant and give birth.
+People who identify as men can, and do, become pregnant and give birth, if they possess a uterus and ovaries.